OfirMazor/Aerial-Images-Semantic-Classification/README.md

 ## Introduction
-This repo is a personal practice for semantic classification of imagesusing Unet.
+This repo is a personal practice for semantic classification of images using Unet.

 ## Data